Current-induced spin polarization in chiral Tellurium: a first-principles quantum transport study: Results

-For a quantitative analysis and for a comparison with the other studies from the literature\cite{ts.pu.17, Roy2022}, we calculate the spin density per primitive unit cell (u.c.), defined as $S^z= \int_{V_\mathrm{uc}} d\mathbf{r}\, s^z(\mathbf{r})$ or, equivalently, $S^z=\sum_{i\in N_\mathrm{uc}}m^z_i$, where $V_\mathrm{uc}$ and $N_\mathrm{uc}$ are the volume and the number of atoms of the unit cell, respectively.
-As mentioned in Sec. \ref{sec.DFT_NEGF_details}, we vary the hole concentration by moving the Fermi energy position, and we consider only electronic temperature effects, while the thermal displacement of the ions is neglected.
-We consider hole densities $n_\mathrm{h}$ spanning from $10^{17}$ cm$^{-3}$, which is the same order of magnitude reported in Ref. [\onlinecite{Calavalle2022}], to $10^{20}$ cm$^{-3}$, which is the largest doping achievable in semiconductors like Si.
-The temperature ranges from $T=100$ to $300$ K. Calculations for lower temperatures can not be converged.\\
+For a quantitative analysis and for a comparison with the other studies from the literature\cite{ts.pu.17, Roy2022}, we now calculate the spin density per primitive unit cell (u.c.), defined as $S^z= \int_{V_\mathrm{uc}} d\mathbf{r}\, s^z(\mathbf{r})$, where $V_\mathrm{uc}$ is the u.c. volume.
+Alternatively, owing to the localization of the spin-z density near the atoms, the same quantity can can also obtained by summing the magnetic moments of the atoms inside the u.c., $S^z=\sum_{i\in N_\mathrm{uc}}m^z_i$.
+We verified that the results from these two approaches are identical within two significant digits.
+They would instead be very different in systems where the spin-z density was mostly distributed in the interstitial region between the atoms\cite{Bajaj, dr.to.23}.\\

+Since CISP is an electron effect due to the out-of-equilibrium modification of the electron distribution, we consider only electronic temperature effects in our calculations, while the thermal displacement of the ions is neglected.
+The temperature ranges from $T=100$ to $300$ K, while calculations for lower temperatures can not be converged.
+We also examine the effect of the doping by moving the Fermi energy position, as mentioned in Sec. \ref{sec.DFT_NEGF_details}.
+We vary the hole density, $n_\mathrm{h}$, from $10^{17}$ cm$^{-3}$ to $10^{20}$ cm$^{-3}$, which are respectively the doping reported in Ref. [\onlinecite{Calavalle2022,Roy2022}] for Te and the largest doping achievable in semiconductors like Si. \\

 Fig. \ref{Fig.spin_vs_density} displays $S^z$ as a function of the hole concentration for a charge current density $j_z=100$ A/cm$^{2}$.
 We observe a definite dependence of the results on $n_\mathrm{h}$.
 The absolute value $\vert S^z\vert$ is the largest $\sim 4.2 \times 10^{-9} \mu_B/$u.c. at the lowest considered doping, $n_\mathrm{h}=5 \times 10^{17}$ cm$^{-3}$. $\vert S^z\vert$ is then sharply reduced with increasing doping until its value eventually starts saturating for concentrations larger than $\sim 2 \times 10^{19}$ cm$^{-3}$.
 We can then conclude that a low hole concentration tends to maximize CISP.
 As already pointed out in Ref. [\onlinecite{Roy2022}], the reduction of $\vert S^z\vert$ with doping is due to the holes that start filling not just the topmost valence band, but also the second valence band, which has an opposite spin-texture.
 In this regard, we note that the Fermi energy reaches the edge of this second valence band for a concentration of about $\sim 2.5 \times 10^{19}$ cm$^{-3}$, that is indeed near where we observe a change in the slope of the $S^z$ versus $n_\mathrm{h}$ curve. \\